 - Natural settling, cracking, shrinking, or expansion of the foundation

 - Pressure from tree roots

 - Natural wear and tear

-For instance, if your clothing or furniture is damaged in an earthquake, you would not be eventually covered.
+For instance, if your clothing or furniture obtains damages in an earthquake, you would not be eventually covered.
 However, in our previous example of a wild animal entering your home, you’re not explicitly excluded from that.
-You would be covered since your insurance company can’t prove that your policy excludes the cause of the damage.
+You would be part of the coverage since your insurance company can’t prove that your policy excludes the cause of the damage.